 Draw on all the experience, knowledge and wisdom present in your group.
 Make sure that everyone is heard.
 In particular, try to encourage everyone to voice disagreements and reservations, which can be hard to do when a majority (or a very vocal few) are being enthusiastic.

 After discussing the issue freely move on to finding agreement on what needs to be done.

-This stage is also called synthesis, which means coming up with a proposal by combining elements from several different ideas.
+This stage is also called synthesis, which means coming up with a proposal by combining elements from several different ideas or perspectives.

-Start with a summary of where you think the group and its different members are at.
+A summary of where you think the group and its different members are at can help everyone focus on finding a solution acceptable to all.
 Outline the emerging common ground as well as the unresolved differences: "It seems like we've almost reached agreement on that element, but we need to explore this part further to address everyone's concerns."
 It's important to not only pick up on clear differences, but also on more subtle agreement or disagreement.

 It can really help to use a flipchart or a whiteboard to write up the areas of agreement and issues to be resolved.
 This means everyone can see what's happening and it focusses the discussion.

 Build a proposal from whatever agreement there is.
 Look for ideas on how the differences can be resolved.
 Focus on solutions that address the fundamental needs and key concerns that people within the group have.
 Often people are willing to give way on some things but not on others which affect them more closely.
 The solution will often be found by combining elements from different ideas.